-Is the Doctor Trained to perform Spinal Decompression?
+Is Dr. Le Roy trained to perform Spinal Decompression?

 The outcome in proper patient assessment, positioning and programming of distraction is a reduction of disc pressure that can allow the disc material to be pulled back into its normal position bringing vital nutrients to enliven and speed disc repair and healing.
 The process gently stretches and elongates the targeted portion of the spine, easing disc pressure and relieving pain.
 Bulging and herniated discs are the most commonly treated conditions using spinal decompression therapy.

 Who is NOT a candidate for Spinal Decompression Therapy?